 “He that descended is the same also that ASCENDED UP FAR ABOVE ALL HEAVENS, that he might fill all things.“— Ephesians 4:10

-“I knew a man in Christ above fourteen years ago, (whether in the body, I cannot tell; or whether out of the body, I cannot tell: God knoweth;) such anyone caught up to the THIRD HEAVEN.“— 2 Corinthians 12:2
+“I knew a man in Christ above 14 years ago.
+Whether in the body, I cannot tell; or whether out of the body.
+I cannot tell: God knoweth, such anyone, caught up to the THIRD HEAVEN.“— 2 Corinthians 12:2

-You see Jesus is the Head and those found in Him are His Body.
-There is Christ the Head, (Jesus), and then Christ the Body.
+Jesus is the Head.
+Those found in Him are His Body.
+There is Christ the Head, (Jesus), then, Christ the Body.
 This is explained in 1 Corinthians 12.

 Jesus is the first true Son.
-But at the resurrection will come a body of Sons raised up in Him.
-All creation, all three realms of it, groan waiting for this to happen, (See Romans 8:19-23).
+At the resurrection will come a body of Sons raised up in Him.
+All creation, all three realms of it, groan waiting for this to happen, (Romans 8:19-23).